RepoDynamics/PyPackIT/docs/website/source/contribute/support/index.md

 ## Cite Us
-If you are writing publications or articles related to a work accomplished with the help of {{pp_meta.name}}, we would be thrilled if you could cite us or acknowledge our contribution.
+If you are writing publications or articles related to a work accomplished with the help of {{ccc.name}}, we would be thrilled if you could cite us or acknowledge our contribution.